Specialty Eyewear: Glasses

 Polarized sunglass lenses reduce glare and make it easier to see in bright conditions, and polarized lenses tinted specifically for driving increase contrast for sharper vision.

-Prescription eyewear for driving includes an appropriate distance prescription and lenses with an anti-reflective coating.
-This special coating reduces glare from light reflecting off the front and back surfaces of your lenses and allows more light to enter your eyes for better vision when driving at night.
+Prescription eyeglasses for driving should always include anti-reflective coating.
+AR coating reduces glare from light reflecting off the front and back surfaces of your lenses and allows more light to enter your eyes for better vision when driving at night.

 Many people buy specialty eyewear for increased eye safety.
 This eyewear can be in the form of safety glasses, sports goggles or shooting glasses.